alphagov/verify-local-startup/README.md

 This will kill all the hub microservices running in Docker and remove their virtual network for you.
 This will not remove the docker containers created by the build process.

-## Startup Commandline Options
+## Startup Command line Options

-The startup scipt provides a number of command line options and switches which can be accessed from the `--help` option.
+The startup script provides a number of command line options and switches which can be accessed from the `--help` option.

 ```
 Usage: